theonesud/embedia/docs/api reference/utils/pubsub.md

 # Subscribing to an Event

 You can create your own event subscribers in case you want to execute some code whenever a certain event occurs.
 To do so, you can use the `subscribe_event` function.

-In the following example, we create a custom subscriber for the `ChatLLMEnd` event.
-A reason why you would want to do that is to keep a track of the number of tokens that have been consumed (if you are using a third party service like OpenAI) to keep a track of costs.
+Lets create a custom subscriber for the `ChatLLMEnd` event.
+Lets say you want to track the number of tokens that have been consumed (if you are using a third party service like OpenAI) to keep a track of your costs.

 ```python
 from embedia import Event, subscribe_event